March Madness 2018

 The core task of the challenge is to use your skills, knowledge, and/or luck to try and predict which basketball teams will win various rounds of march madness tournament and then read the books that are matched with those teams.
 How many books you choose to read is up to you.

 Step 3: Reading period.
-March 16-April 30.
+Day you submit your bracket on the CBS site – May 15.
 During this period you will try to read as many books you picked as possible.
 Only books you picked to advance will count for points.
 Since all books will be matched to basketball teams, the outcome of each basketball game will determine which book moves on.

 Be strategic.
 You won’t have to time to read every single book you picked so you should prioritize books that make it into later rounds since you will get more points for later rounds.
 You can read 0 books and up to 32 (although I doubt this is possible in the time frame).
 Your score will be your prediction score (on the CBS site) plus your reading score.
 It is possible to do very well by only reading 1-2 books.

 - If you have already read a book on the list but want to pick it for your bracket, you may make a reading substitution.
-You may read another book by the same author or if it is a debut novel, you may pick a similar book (same genre) of approximately the same length.
+You may read another book by the same author, if it is a debut novel, you may pick a similar book (same genre) of approximately the same length, or you can pick one of the 4 books that dropped out after the first 4 games.

-- If a book on the bracket is part of a series (E.g., March vol 3, or Monstress vol 1) you may read a different volume of the series as a substitution.
-For example, you can read March vol. 1 or a later volume of Monstress.
+- If a book on the bracket is part of a series, you may read a different volume of the series as a substitution.

 Grand Prize: $100 gift card to Book Depository and a box of hand-curated bookish goodies (total worth approximately $200)